DanielBradford/bamboo-fitness/TESTING.md

     *  **Membership Medals**
         1. Hover over the item to verify the scaled transition to show user selection.
             *During testing i decided to keep the scale increase minimal to not disturb the user
+        2. Click to verify the enquiry form opens.
         2. Verfiy all information is centered and visible.
     * **Footer**
         1. Hover over the icons to verify the hover color change is applied